Edward

 cheeks, wide open mouth - like it's crying or "squalling",

-(sometimes) doll marked Corp.
+sometimes doll marked Corp.

 Lastic Plastic 49.

-1949 Horsman Squalling Baby doll, 16" tall, like the above doll, slight changes - only head,
+1949 Horsman Squalling Baby doll, 16" tall, like the

 hands and feet are vinyl, rest is cloth, this one is a squeaker, crier,

 doll is unmarked, same squalling face.
+Note:

 Ideal and